Mark A. Cheetham

 My research centres on artwriting and visual culture from the mid 18th century to the present in Britain, Europe, the USA and Canada.
 I have written books and articles on the history, theory, and current practice of abstract art, the reception of Immanuel Kant’s thinking in the visual arts and the discipline of art history, on art historical methodology, on ecological art, and on recent art in Canada and internationally.
 The historiography and methodology of art history and the field of Visual Culture Studies are ongoing research interests, as is contemporary art in Canada and abroad, from both curatorial and academic perspectives.

-My current research is in three areas: contemporary ecological art, the practices of Ecocritical Art History, the use of analogy in art history and museums (forthcoming as a guest-edited issue of the journal Word and Image in 2023), and the image cultures of 19th-century Arctic voyaging from the Anglosphere (part of a co-curated exhibition forthcoming at the Thomas Fisher Rare Book Library).
-I co-convene the Jackman Humanities Institute Working Group on visual cultures of the circumpolar north:
+My current research is in three areas: contemporary ecological art, the practices of Ecocritical Art History, the use of analogy in art history and museums (published as a guest-edited issue of the journal in 2023), and the image cultures of 19th-century Arctic voyaging from the Anglosphere (part of a co-curated exhibition forthcoming at the Thomas Fisher Rare Book Library).
+I co-convened the Jackman Humanities Institute Working Group on visual cultures of the circumpolar north in 2021-23.

 Selected Publications